Skip to Content

 Oriental Short-Clawed Otters live near freshwater rivers and streams where they catch fish with their claws.
 They require a diverse habitat with a complex of interconnecting burrows and passages, in order to provide protection from predators.

-Oriental short-clawed otters are endangered
+Oriental short-clawed otters are threatened

 The Oriental short-clawed otter is threatened by poachers who supply its fur and individuals who destroy its habitats.
 India is in critical danger.
 Deforestation, natural habitat conversion for coffee and tea plantations, overfishing of rivers, and water pollution from pesticides are all significant issues.